wandb/docs/docs/tutorials/weave_models_registry.md

 From a Models perspective:
 - Getting the model from the registry creates a new `wandb.run` which is part of the E2E lineage of the chat model
-- Add the Trace ID (with current Eval ID) to the run config so that the model team can simply click the link to go to the corresponding Weave page
+- Add the Trace ID (with current eval ID) to the run config so that the model team can click the link to go to the corresponding Weave page

 From a Weave perspective:
-- Save the artifact / registry link as input to the `ChatModel` (that is RagModel)
+- Save the artifact / registry link as input to the `ChatModel` (that is `RagModel`)
 - Save the run.id as extra column in the traces with `weave.attributes`

 ```python